b-star-fellowship/b-star-fellowship.github.io/jobs.md

  - Equity is ownership (either shares or stock options) in the company.

+ - Startups want their employees to own pieces of the company, so that employees are rewarded for their work & the company growing.

  - Below are two real world examples from my own career to illustrate how you can value equity as part of your job offer.

 ### _Example 1: My 2017 Down Dog offer (shares):_
  - $100,000 yearly salary
- - 106,000 shares in the company over 4 years
+ - 106,000 shares in the company, vesting over 4 years
  - Health insurance, food paid for at work

 ### 1. How much were 106,000 shares of Down Dog worth?